momentum-mod/docs/content/docs/guide/mapping/porting_goldsrc_to_source.md

 ![vtfedit_convert_folder_menu](/images/goldsrc_to_source_guide/vtfedit_convert_folder_menu.PNG)

 ### Converting texture with Xwad
 If you do not want to download VTFEdit, this process can also be done through a program called Xwad.
-Xwad is a command line application that is part of the Source SDK on Steam(Not 2007 nor 2013).
+Xwad is a command line application that is part of the Source SDK on Steam (not the 2007 nor the 2013 version).
 It is found in the bin folder where other development tools are stored.
 You will need to either create a .bat file or use a terminal to interface with this program.

 You will want to use the parameters -BaseDir (location of the game's folder where gameinfo.txt is stored) -WadFile (location of the .wad file) and -vtex (automatically calls vtex to convert the created .tga files into .vtf files).
 The combined arguments should look something like this: